 In addition to his professional and academic credits, Hughes has performed in both concerts and fully staged productions at a number of summer music festivals.
 In 2011, he attended the Bay View Music Festival in Petoskey, Michigan and sang the role of Marco in Puccini’s Gianni Schicchi in addition to alternating the role of Marco and the Magistrate in Buoso’s Ghost, Michael Ching’s English-language sequel to the Puccini classic.
 In 2012, he worked at Opera in the Ozarks in Eureka Springs, Arkansas, appearing in every single performance of a summer-long rotating repertory of Die Zauberflöte, La Bohème, and A Little Night Music.
 In 2014, he made his DC metro area debut with Bethesda Summer Music Festival portraying Guglielmo in Mozart’s Così fan tutte.

-Rapidly making a name for himself as an accomplished Gilbert and Sullivan “patter” baritone whose comic sensibilities have been compared to Groucho Marx and Eric Idle (DC Metro Theater Arts), Hughes appears with Opera in Concert this season to perform a semi-staged concert of Gilbert and Sullivan Rarities.
+Rapidly making a name for himself as an accomplished Gilbert and Sullivan “patter” baritone whose comic sensibilities have been compared to Groucho Marx and Eric Idle (DC Metro Theater Arts), Hughes returned to Opera in Concert last season to perform a semi-staged concert of Gilbert and Sullivan Rarities.
 Hughes recently returned to Young Victorian Theatre Company in Baltimore to perform in From London to Baltimore: A Salute to Gilbert and Sullivan.
 In 2018, he played the role of Ko-Ko in The Mikado, the role of Sir Joseph Porter in Young Vic's 2017 production of HMS Pinafore, and in 2016 he portrayed the Lord Chancellor in Iolanthe .
 His rendition of the “Nightmare Song” was even featured on the CBS local syndicate WJZ TV.
 In the summer of 2015, Hughes made his Victorian Lyric Opera Company debut performing the lead in Ruddigore.
 Hughes’s portrayal of the cursed Sir Ruthven (disguised as Robin Oakapple) was met with critical acclaim with DC Metro Theater Arts praising how “the enjoyment he infused into the role made his portrayal of Robin a constant joy to watch.”

 A gifted educator with a passion for passing music onto younger generations, Hughes has been involved with a great deal of operatic and theatre outreach.
 In the spring of 2017, he was seen by over twenty North Texas schools as the Man in the Yellow Hat in Plano Children's Theatre's touring production of Curious George and the Golden Meatball and also performed the role of The Grinch for the City of Grapevine's Carol of Light's 2017 Christmas extravaganza.
 In the 2014-2015 academic year, he sang the role of the Father in Peabody’s Opera Outreach production of Humperdinck’s Hansel and Gretel, which was performed at venues ranging from concert halls to elementary gymnasiums throughout the state of Maryland.
 While at Opera in the Ozarks, he sang a number of roles in an English translation of Ravel’s L’enfant et les Sortilèges in schools, libraries, and theaters throughout northwest Arkansas.
 In 2018 and 2019, Hughes toured with Shakespeare Dallas in their school outreach production What Visions Have I Seen exploring Shakespeare's contributions to the English language through scenes from A Midsummer Night's Dream.